United States Playing Card Company: Tally-Ho

 Tally Ho was originally a product of Andrew Dougherty, one of the earliest American card manufacturers, introduced in 1885, the same year Bicycle was introduced.
-Dougherty's company was acquired by the USPC in 1907, bringing Tally-Ho into its assortment.
+Dougherty's company was acquired by the USPCC in 1907, bringing Tally-Ho into its assortment.
 Dougherty would then be merged with New York Consolidated Card Company and Standard Playing Card Company to form Consolidated-Doughterty.
 Tally-Ho cards come in two back designs, known as the "fan" back and the "circle" back, typically in traditional red and blue.
 Due to the unique finish, known as "linoid", and the distinct designs, they are popular for card flourishes.

-Discontinued brands
+International product lines

+In addition to exporting cards produced within the United States, the USPCC produces some brands specifically for international markets.